 There is support for adding this feature, but some naming changes are suggested for the syntax elements and the methods in the table.

-Revisit.
+Further discussion requested.

+Further discussed 12 July at 1915.

+A -v2 version was uploaded.

+It was suggested that editorial changes be made to the descriptions of the values of dr_fitting_type[ i ] to be more clear that this is a recommended operation.

+Agreed to the -v2 version.
+Editorial changes delegated to the editors.